Lufthansa’s new first class takes flight

-The all-new Allegris first class suites will take to the skies in 2024.
+The all-new A350 first class suites take to the skies this month.

-But while the two-person ‘Suite Plus’ will of course cost more than those solo suites, “it might not be twice the price,” says Kai Peters, Lufthansa’s Heads of Customer Experience, who spoke with Executive Traveller on the sidelines of this week’s Allegris launch in Berlin.
+And while the two-person ‘Suite Plus’ will of course cost more than those solo suites, “it might not be twice the price,” says Kai Peters, Lufthansa’s Heads of Customer Experience, speaking with Executive Traveller on the sidelines of the Allegris family launch in Berlin.

 Peters expects the spacious centre suite – with a 3.7 square metre footprint and a 117cm seating area compared to the 77cm of its window-adjacent siblings – will be chosen not only by high-flying couples but also some individuals wanting more room and privacy.